originally posted on Concept Hub

 Consider creating a task force of people whose job it is to play.
 Seek out the people who are inquisitive, communicative, and responsible – perhaps one person from each department and ask them to team up, play with new toys and report their findings on a monthly basis.

 The world is moving fast, and it is becoming more fun too.
-It is rapidly become a world where businesses need to learn how to play, or get out of the game.
+It is rapidly becoming a world where businesses need to learn how to play or get out of the game.